 Elephant Jungle Sanctuary is making some of the right steps in elephant conservation, the term sanctuary is used loosely.
-Some commendable steps include not allowing tourists to ride on the elephants backs and allowing them to be free from chains for the most part.
+Some commendable steps is to exclude ride on the elephants backs during tour and allowing them to be free from chains for the most part.

 Be aware that the Elephant Jungle Sanctuary is a business, a Thai company registered to make profits, with proceeds that go to the elephant camp owners who hire out their elephants to the sanctuary for a return.
 Elephant Jungle Sanctuary do not own these elephants and therefore have not been retired or rehomed to live out their days in the sanctuary.
 It’s admirable that owners are participating in a harness free alternative to elephant rides, a positive step in the right direction, though not exactly in the best interest of the elephant.

 There is also no charity associated with Elephant Jungle Sanctuary and it is not internationally recognized as a non-profit organisation for elephant conservation.
 Elephant Jungle Sanctaury is not recognized as an animal rights or foundations purely in the interests of conserving Asian elephants in Thailand.

 Questions to ask all Phuket elephant tours and shows

 Look closer at the way elephants are treated at Elephant Jungle Sanctuary and ask the following questions:

 - What are their opinions on bull hooks and negative reinforcement?

 - How do they get the elephants to behave?

 - Do they allow elephants to perform tricks?

 - Can tourists shower and bathe with the elephants?